 You can use fresh or thawed soybeans for this recipe.
-If using frozen, make sure to pat them with a towel after thawing so you get the water out as best as you can.
-The less water locked in, the more crispy you can get the beans.
+If using frozen, make sure to defrost them first, then pat them dry with a towel to remove any excess moisture.
+The drier the soybeans, the crispier they’ll bake—so don’t skip this step!

 - 1 teaspoon salt